-During one of our lazy winter weekends, we didn’t feel like doing anything very active.
-So we drove to Banff National Park and chose to hike in Johnston Canyon.
+During one of our lazy winter weekends, we didn’t feel like doing anything very active like skiing or ice skating.
+So we drove to Banff National Park and chose to do the Johnston Canyon Ice Walk.

-We‘ve visited Johnston Canyon before, during summer, and now was the time to see it covered in snow and ice.
+We‘ve visited several times in summer and now it was time to see Johnston Canyon in winter covered in snow and ice.

-It is a very popular hike and can have crowds.
-Since we went there in -15C, it was more quiet and enjoyable than during summer.
+Johnston Canyon Ice Walk is a very popular hike and can have crowds.
+Since we went there at -15C, it was very quiet.

-It’s located only half an hour drive from the town of Banff.
+Johnston Canyon is located only half an hour drive from the town of Banff.
 Driving through the Bow Valley Parkway can be a treat by itself.
-This road between Banff and Lake Louise is a good place for wildlife spotting.
+This road between Banff and Lake Louise is a good place for wildlife watching.

-Shortly after leaving Banff, at the beginning of the Bow Valley Parkway, there are usually mountain sheep feeding of the remaining grass.
-And sometimes blocking the road, as they like to taste the salt from the road.
-Look carefully to the forest during the drive and you may spot deer.
+Shortly after leaving Banff, at the beginning of the Bow Valley Parkway, there are usually mountain sheep feeding the remaining grass.
+And sometimes blocking the road, as they like to lick the salt from the road.
+If you look carefully into the forest during the drive, you might even spot a deer.

-The parking lot along the Bow Valley Parkway is well marked and you may see cars parked along the road when it’s busy.
+The parking lot along the Bow Valley Parkway is well marked and it doesn’t tend to be full in winter.
 After you pass the public toilets, the short walk through the forest will lead you to the start of the trail.

-Stream feeding Johnston Canyon starts at 2500m in a valley north of Castle Mountain and empties into Bow River at 1440m.
+The stream feeding Johnston Canyon starts at 2,500m in a valley north of Castle Mountain and empties into Bow River at 1,440m.
 The most beautiful part of the water’s journey can be seen from a series of trails and steel catwalks.

 The first part of the Johnston Canyon Ice walk is almost flat and the easiest part of the trail.
 It doesn’t take longer than half an hour to reach the Lower Falls.

-At the end, the bridge will take your through a tunnel so you can admire the big frozen waterfall up close.
+In the end, the bridge will take you through a rock wall tunnel so you can admire the big frozen waterfall up close.
 The sound of the cracking ice on top of the waterfall with just a little bit of water going through is mesmerizing.

-From Lower Falls, it gets just a bit steeper as you gain 120 meters and arrive at Upper Falls.
+From Lower Falls, it gets just a bit steeper as you gain 120 meters of elevation and arrive at Johnston Canyon Upper Falls.

-You only need a few hours for this hike, and probably a half a day or more if you decide to continue.
+You only need a few hours for this hike, and probably half a day or more if you decide to continue to Ink Pots.

-If you hike around 2km more, you reach Ink Pots.
-Through the forest and over the ridge, you find yourself next to 5 blue-green pools in the valley surrounded by the Rocky Mountains.
+If you hike around 2km further from Upper Falls, you reach Ink Pots.
+Through the forest and over the ridge, you find yourself next to five blue-green pools in the valley surrounded by the Rocky Mountains.
 During winter, this is the only sunny spot during the hike.

-Ink Pots are cold mineral springs consisting of 5 blue-green pools.
+Ink Pots are cold mineral springs consisting of five blue-green pools with interesting features:

 - water comes from the spring and through the bottom of the sandy pool, which makes it constantly bubbling